jintongustc/Field-PIV-toolbox/README.md

 # Field-PIV-toolbox

+My current research is related in apply the PIV in field work, that's why the name is field PIV toolbox.
+The toolbox could be applied in any PIV applications.

+The main purpose of the toolbox is for PIV turbulence analysis, the

 Image process PIV image and estimate turbulence parameters.
 The toolbox will include two parts:
 1) PIV calculation
 2) Turbulence toolbox.